AdobeDocs/real-time-cdp-collaboration.en/help/guide/destinations/experience-platform.md

 #### Linked keys {#linked-keys}

+>[!CONTEXTUALHELP]
+>id="rtcdp_collaboration_destinations_linked_key"
+>title="Linked key"
+>abstract="Linked keys allow you to specify that a different match key should be used in place of the original match key during activation.
+For a profile to be activated, it must have values for both the original match key and the linked match key."

-Linked keys allow you to specify that instead of using a particular match key, a different match key should be used during activation.
+Linked keys allow you to specify that a different match key should be used in place of the original match key during activation.
 To better understand how linked keys work, consider the following example:

 A retailer wishes to send the data being activated to Experience Platform to their CRM system.
 The retailer has enabled Loyalty ID as a match key for their account to increase the match rate when activating audiences.
 However, the retailer's CRM system does not support Loyalty ID as an identity namespace, so they want to use the CRM ID match key instead when activating audiences to Experience Platform.
 The retailer can use the linked key option to activate audiences to Experience Platform using CRM ID instead of Loyalty ID.